HNgithub2766/Sysmon--Splunk-Enterprise--Home-SOC-Lab/README.md

-# Home SOC Lab – Sysmon + Splunk Enterprise
+# Home SOC Lab – Sysmon + Splunk Enterprise + Microsoft Sentinel (In Progress - will be uploaded 17/06/2026)

 ## Objective
 (What is the goal of this lab?)